Peripheral Blood Stem Cell Harvesting in Children

 Peripheral blood stem cell harvesting is a procedure to remove stem cells from your child's blood.
-The stem cells can be harvested for your child or for someone else.
-If the stem cells are for your child, he will receive them after he has received treatment for his disease.
+The stem cells can be given to your child or to someone else to fight a disease.

 WHILE YOU ARE HERE: